Watch our latest success story with Corteva. Watch now

 Neutrality is also a key element.
 Your provider needs to enrich existing data with various external sources.
 Relying on a software solution independent from third-party logistics providers solve the issue of data inconsistency and provides unbiased visibility.

-For more information about neutrality, please read our article on “Why visibility and transparency should be a priority in the logistic industry?”.
+For more information about neutrality, read our article on “Why visibility and transparency should be a priority in the logistic industry?”.

-Step 3: how are the service provider platform and alerting system?
+Question 3: how are the service provider platform and alerting system?

 Today’s supply chains are facing growing risks such as natural disasters, labor unrest, transportation delays, political uncertainty, cyberattacks, and pandemics.
 To overcome these growing challenges, companies need to implement a technology solution to centralize information and be more reactive.